Background: In this work, a detector based on optical fiber covered with Multi-Wall Carbon

-Results: According to the studies, the nanotubes completely covered the optical fiber surface and the
+Results: According to the patent studies, the nanotubes completely covered the optical fiber surface

-array had a high density with minimal distance between nearby nanotubes.
-Carbon nanotubes were oriented
+and the array had a high density with minimal distance between nearby nanotubes.
+Carbon nanotubes

-along the radius of the optical fiber.
-The average diameter of carbon nanotubes was 24 nm.
-The
+were oriented along the radius of the optical fiber.
+The average diameter of carbon nanotubes was 24

-optical absorbance levels increased as the Alizarin concentration increased from 50 mg/L to 1000
+nm.
+The optical absorbance levels increased as the Alizarin concentration increased from 50 mg/L to

-mg/L. MWCNTs on the optical fiber tapered section adsorbed the dye molecules from aqueous solution.
+1000 mg/L. MWCNTs on the optical fiber tapered section adsorbed the dye molecules from aqueous

-Three intensive absorption bands with the wavelength of the 700, 714 and 730 nm appeared and
+solution.
+Three intensive absorption bands with the wavelength of the 700, 714 and 730 nm appeared

-their intensity increased as the Alizarin concentration increased.
-The accumulated Alizarin can be recovered
+and their intensity increased as the Alizarin concentration increased.
+The accumulated Alizarin can be

-by multiple immersing clean water.
-This property may make tapered optical fiber detector reusable
+recovered by multiple immersing clean water.
+This property may make tapered optical fiber detector

 Conclusion: The study showed higher Alizarin adsorption efficiency of the tapered optical fiber detector